 Cluster headache impacts heavily on the lives of patients, causing multiple admissions to hospital, restricting people’s lifestyles and often leading to unemployment.
 It is associated with a threefold increase in risk of depression and suicidal tendencies are often reported.

-Cluster headache is rare, affecting around one in 1,000 people, with men more likely to be affected.
+Cluster headache is rare, affecting around one in 1,000 people.
+That equates to 65,000 people in the UK.

-It usually onsets after the age of 30 years.
+It usually onsets after the age of 30 years, and is more common in males than females by a ratio of around 6:1.